pilgrimlyieu/Focust/docs/QUICKSTART.md

 If 20-minute intervals feel too frequent, increase to 30 or 45 minutes while you adjust.

 ### 2. Enable Notifications
-Turn on "Notification before breaks" (5-10 seconds warning) so breaks don't surprise you.
+Turn on "Notify before" (5-10 seconds warning) so breaks don't surprise you.

 ### 3. Use Strict Mode Sparingly
 Strict mode prevents skipping breaks.
 Only enable this if you really need the discipline!

 ### 4. Customize for Your Schedule
-Create different schedules for:
+Create different break schedules for:
 - Work hours (frequent breaks)
 - Evening (less frequent)
 - Weekends (optional, or different timing)